Updated

 - They hold, and have on their person, a current, valid Colorado permit to carry a concealed handgun; or

 Under the state’s carry laws, firearms are prohibited in public buildings with security checkpoints, such as courthouses.
 People may carry firearms in national forests in the state, but they must abide by federal regulations as well as state laws.
-People may not possess firearms on a snowmobile unless it is unloaded, in a case, or in a scabbard.
+In national parks, 18 USC 930, prohibits guns or other dangerous weapons within “federal facilities” such as visitor centers.

 For a list of states with current concealed firearms reciprocity with Colorado, see the Colorado Bureau of Investigation Department of Public Safety’s page on Concealed Handgun Permit (CHP) Reciprocity.

-6. Who may legally obtain a Colorado permit to carry a concealed weapon?
+6. Who may legally obtain a CCW?

 Colorado is a shall issue state for CCW permits.
 You can obtain a Colorado concealed carry permit if: